top of page

 • Results can lack consistency

-• Card sort is not task-driven, can lack context
+• Card sort is not task-driven, and can lack context

 • May not be deep enough